Floyd Rose Tremolos for Left Hand Guitars: OEM Producers

 The KKT-1 was Jin Ah's version of the original Bendmaster proprietary tremolo, which was originally developed by staff at SLM (St. Louis Music) in the United States for Westone guitars, which were manufactured by Matsumoku and distributed by SLM in the United States and FCN Music in the United Kingdom and Europe.
 It was a two-point, string-through bridge with vertical fine-tuners, curved baseplate sides, and J-shaped string hooks.
 Strings are fed through chambers in the block and do not need the ball ends cut off.

 The SLM original was made in Japan.
-It became an OEM product used by many major guitar brands well into the 1990s, after SLM production moved to Samick in Korea following the closure of Matsumoku.
+After Matsumoku closed and SLM production moved to Samick in Korea, it became an OEM product used by many major guitar brands well into the 1990s.

 The Jin Ah version is outwardly identical to the Japanese original, but the block shape is completely different, and it is made of inferior metal.
 As with the original, it was made initially with no inscriptions of any kind.
 Later versions were stamped "Mfg.
 Under Floyd Rose Pats." on the baseplate, and the bottom of the block was embossed with "JINAH."

 Aria Pro II.
-After Matsumoku closed in 1987, Aria Pro II guitars were made by Samick in Korea.
+After the Matsumoku closure, Aria Pro II guitars were made by Samick in Korea.
 Left handed guitars were not standard and had to be custom ordered.
 The KKT-1 was featured on a single model in the 1989 Aria Pro II catalog, on the SL-DX-3.

 B.C Rich moved production of their import guitars from Terada in Japan to Korea in 1986, using Cort for the main, and from 1987 until 1993 the entry-level Platinum Series were built with the KKT-1 including the catalog-listed Platinum Series left handed Warlock introduced in 1988.
 It was referred as the Bendmaster in catalogs.
 The B.C Rich versions were properly stamped "Licensed Under Floyd Rose Patents" from 1990.